c3lsi0r/Shell_Lock/README.md

-Linux Shell Script to lock the shell with a password.

-Linux Shell Script to lock the shell with a password.
+Linux Shell Script  to lock the Terminal when leaving the Computer Workstation

   Locks the terminal with a password - default password: "0000"
 - The password is at the top of the source code.
 (Attention #chmod 700 Shell_Lock.sh)